hyperbx/Marathon/README.md

 # Releases

-### GitHub
+### GitHub Releases
 This is where [stable builds](https://github.com/HyperBE32/Marathon/releases) of Marathon are published; if you're looking for the most reliable experience.

-### AppVeyor
+### GitHub Actions
-While it can be fun to live on the bleeding edge; [AppVeyor builds](https://ci.appveyor.com/project/HyperBE32/Marathon) are published for each new commit, so changes can be unstable.
+While it can be fun to live on the bleeding edge; [GitHub Actions](https://github.com/Big-Endian-32/Marathon/actions) publishes new builds for each new commit, so changes can be unstable.

 # Capabilities